lake-wg/authz/draft-selander-ace-ake-authz.md

 TODO: Identity protection of device

-TODO: How can the AAA server attest the received PK_A?
+TODO: How can the authorization server attest the received PK_A?

-TODO: Use of G_X as ephemeral key between device and authenticator, and between device and AAA server
+TODO: Use of G_X as ephemeral key between device and authenticator, and between device and authorization server

 TODO: Remote attestation